 Clean Energy Communities Institute (CECI)

-As the Mid-Hudson representative for the NYSERDA Clean Energy Communities Program, the Hudson Valley Regional Council (HVRC) is pleased to introduce the Clean Energy Communities Institute (CECI).
-Our goal for this Institute is to walk you step-by-step through the CEC High-Impact Actions and how to accomplish them.
-Over the next year, we will be focusing on a single High Impact Action each month, providing action-oriented webinars, testimonials, in-person cohort-style workshops, and useful content.
+In 2021 and 2022, the Hudson Valley Regional Council created the Clean Energy Communities Institute (CECI).
+Our goal for this Institute was to walk communities through the CEC High-Impact Actions and how to accomplish them.
+Focus was on a single High Impact Action each month, providing action-oriented webinars, testimonials, in-person cohort-style workshops, and useful content.

 Climate Smart Communities Tutorial Videos